sebastiano123-c/DroneIno/README.md

 * SWC down: flight mode selected is GPS (**_NOT TO USE AT THE MOMENT_**). -->

 # **Documentation**
-See the full [documentation](https://github.com/sebastiano123-c/DroneIno/tree/main/docs) for the circuit scheme and the detailed construction steps.
+See the full [wiki](https://github.com/sebastiano123-c/DroneIno/wiki) documentation for the circuit scheme and the detailed construction steps.

 Here I will describe the main features of DroneIno.